Back to School

 Reading over the summer is an important part of a Loyola Don’s academic achievement.
 Reading exposes students to a wide range of vocabulary and sentence structures, helps students attend to a task for an extended time, and encourages positive outlooks on different cultures and perspectives (Cohen, 2023).
 To foster these outcomes, Loyola provides carefully curated titles for students but also encourages them to maintain daily reading in their summer schedules beyond.

-More information on each grade level's required reading is below.
+More information on each grade level's required reading available soon.

 • Textbooks